7 tips to accelerate time to revenue in B2B

 2. Build relationships with multiple stakeholders

-“Making sure you are multithreaded to power and have your solution tied to a larger business objective of theirs boosts time to revenue,” says Joe Jarvie of UserGems.
+multithreaded to power users and connect your solution to a specific business outcome they care about.
+This accelerates deals,” says Joe Jarvie of UserGems.

 3. Streamline your sales process